The House That Knows You: User Authentication Based on IoT Data: Introduction

-We leverage the IoT lab at our institution set up as a studio apartment and purchase a set of 15 IoT devices from different categories, including voice assistants, smart kitchen appliances, and entertainment devices.
-We make use of the existing monitoring infrastructure in the lab to collect network packets (pcap files) from all these devices.
-We design an IRB-approved user study with multiple users participating in data collection over a period of three weeks.
+In this paper, we propose for the first time behavioral authentication models in the smart home that authenticate users based on their flow of interactions with multiple IoT devices.
+We leverage the IoT lab at our institution set up as a studio apartment, and purchase a set of 15 IoT devices from different categories, including voice assistants, smart kitchen appliances, and entertainment devices.
+We make use of the existing monitoring infrastructure in the lab to collect network packets (pcap files) from all these devices and design an IRB-approved user study with multiple users participating in data collection over a period of three weeks.
 During the training period, we use labeled data of user sessions and extract features from HTTPS headers that capture user interaction with the IoT devices over a continuous time window.
 We design and test several ML classification algorithms for predicting the likelihood that a certain user is in the room.
 During the regular user interaction with the IoT devices, the authentication module continuously receives data extracted from the most recent observation window and computes an authentication score for each user.
 The score is made available to upper-level authorization systems that can implement flexible policies according to the level of risk tolerated.
-For example, these policies can be used for local services such as log in to a laptop, to perform operations on IoT devices, or to access cloud services, such as performing financial transactions.
+For example, these policies can be used for local services such as logging into a laptop, performing operations on IoT devices, or accessing cloud services, such as performing financial transactions.
+Our experimental evaluation shows that a Gradient Boosting classifier achieves 81\% precision and 80\% recall at classifying six users, based on IoT device features.
+For five users, the precision and recall are both 92\% for a 25-minute observation window.
+We also design a high-confidence ensemble classifier with two models trained on disjoint sets of features (one on 420 device features and the second on 2910 domain features).
+The ensemble generates an authentication score only when the two models agree on the prediction.
+An ensemble of two Gradient Boosting models achieves an F1 score of 0.86 for six users and 0.97 for five users (at the cost of not generating scores in 16 out of 91 sessions).
+The rest of the paper is organized as follows.
+We define our problem and adversarial model in Section \ref{sec:bk}.
+We describe our system design in Section \ref{sec:system}, and our user study and data collection in Section \ref{sec:data}.
+We present the evaluation in Section \ref{sec:evaluation} and related work in Section \ref{sec:relwork}.
+We conclude the paper in Section \ref{sec:concl}.